-We suggest that you do the following as soon as you think you might be interested in the pre-medical or pre-health program at CNU:
+We suggest that you do the following as soon as you think you might be interested in the pre-medical or prehealth program at Christopher Newport:

 - 1. Register on our pre-health database at interweb.cnu.edu/ prehealth/registration; - 2.
-Consult our web pages (prehealth.cnu.edu) for more detailed information about the Program, professional school requirements, curriculum guidelines, etc.; - 3.
-Meet with the DPP.
+Consult our web page (prehealth.cnu.edu) for more detailed information about the Program, professional school requirements, curriculum guidelines, etc.; - 3.
+Meet with the Director of Pre-health Programs if you are pre-med, pre-dental, pre-vet, or pre-PA; meet with the Pre-health Advisor if you are interested in any other pre-health profession (e.g. physical therapy, occupational therapy, pharmacy, nursing, etc.).